AdobeDocs/creative-cloud-enterprise-learn.en/help/stock/overview-stock.md

       <div>
       <a href="infographic.md"><strong>Create a company guidelines infographic with Adobe Stock</strong></a>
       </div>
-      <em>Combine a variety of assets from Adobe Stock to communicate guidelines in the form of visually compelling infographics</em>
+      <em>Combine various assets from Adobe Stock to communicate guidelines in the form of visually compelling infographics</em>
       <br>
   </td>
  <td>